 Bonuses and welcome bonuses are other areas that will matter a lot to most online sports betting fans.
 A range of regular promotions and bonuses can help to raise both excitement and profit levels for any punter.
-That’s not to mention the extra welcome bonuses that some bookies have, such as the £50 bonus at Bet365 for first time users of the mobile app.
 For this reason, we’ve analysed both the quality and range of promotions, specials and bonuses available at each operator.
 Also important to the quality of a modern online sportsbook are the extra markets outside of sports.
 Financial, political and cultural betting are all now much more prominent, so we’ve evaluated the range and depth of the extra markets at each bookmaker too.

 Betting Online: Advantages and Disadvantages to Betting Shops